Generic Name: fat emulsion (fat e-MULL-shun)

 - Electrolyte imbalance or

-- Metabolic disorders, severe—Should be corrected first before using fat emulsion.
+- Metabolic disorders, severe—Should be corrected first before receiving fat emulsion.

 - Hypertriglyceridemia (high triglycerides or fats in the blood)—Use with caution.
 May increase risk of pancreas problems.